NINAnor/NINA-ebook-template/README.md

-# quarto-book-template
+# NINA-ebook-template
-Template repository for creating a book powered by Quarto and Rendered by GitHub Actions onto GitHub Pages
+Template repository for creating a NINA-themed book powered by Quarto and Rendered by GitHub Actions onto GitHub Pages

 ## Overview